Studies on the activation of aerosol particles to cloud droplets.

 Investigation of the budget of solar and terrestrial radiation at the ground and the top of the atmosphere.

 Dynamics, turbulence and their influence on cloud processes

-Since 2013, a turbulent channel is being built for the examination of the influence of turbulence on aerosol cloud interactions
+Since the beginning of 2017, the "Turbulent Leipzig Aerosol Cloud Interaction Simulator" (LACIS-T) is available for the examination of the influence of turbulence on aerosol cloud interactions.

 Highly resolved cloud simulations, in combination with in-situ measurements and remote sensing data contribute to the understanding of interaction processes in the atmospheric boundary layer.